-If you’re starting to panic reading these symptoms, you can calm down.
-The truth is that very few people experience severe side effects by using Retin-A. For most of the people who experience any type of reaction at all, it is usually minor and short-term.
+If you’re starting to panic about these symptoms, you can calm down.
+The truth is that very few people experience severe side effects from using Retin-A. For most people who experience any type of reaction at all, it is usually minor and short-term.

 What Strength of Tretinoin Is Best for Under Eyes?